 Every morning and night, you squeeze a small amount of toothpaste onto your toothbrush.
 But have you ever wondered what is in toothpaste that makes it clean your teeth?
-Most toothpastes share common ingredients, both active and inactive.
-Active ingredients are what help fight cavities and reduce your risk of gum disease.
-The inactive ingredients give the toothpaste its taste and texture.
-They may not take an active role in protecting your teeth from cavities or disease, but without them, toothpaste just wouldn't be the same.
+Most kinds of toothpaste share common ingredients.
+Learn about the most common ingredients and what they do for your teeth.

 When it comes to fighting cavities, fluoride plays a starring role.
-The American Dental Association (ADA) Mouth Healthy site has stated that this common ingredient is "nature's cavity fighter."
-It's a mineral that helps strengthen the enamel on your teeth, making them less susceptible to cavities and less likely to wear down from acidic foods and drinks.
-Although you can find toothpastes that don't contain fluoride, only products that contain this active ingredient can qualify for the ADA's Seal of Acceptance.
+The American Dental Association (ADA) reports that fluoride is "nature's cavity fighter."
+Fluoride is a mineral that helps strengthen the enamel on your teeth, making them less susceptible to cavities and less likely to wear down from acidic foods and drinks.
+Although you can find a toothpaste that doesn't contain fluoride, only products that contain fluoride can qualify for the ADA's Seal of Acceptance.

-Although this ingredient plays an active role in toothpaste, abrasives are technically considered an inactive ingredient because they don't reduce your risk for cavities or gum disease.
-However, your toothpaste wouldn't have much of an effect without them.
-Abrasives are the ingredients that actually remove food debris and stains from teeth.
+Although abrasives play an active role in toothpaste, they are considered an inactive ingredient because they don't reduce your risk for cavities or gum disease.
+However, abrasives are important ingredients because they help remove food debris and surface stains from teeth.

-Fluoride and abrasives – these ingredients might help you clean and protect your teeth.
-What they won't do is taste delicious on their own.
-That's why you'll typically find a number of flavoring ingredients in toothpaste.
+Fluoride and abrasives help you clean and protect your teeth, but they don't taste pleasant.
+That's why you'll typically find many flavoring ingredients in toothpaste.
 Toothpaste flavors typically come from sweetening agents, such as saccharin or sorbitol.
-Some toothpastes, such as Colgate® 2in1, are even fruit-flavored for children's use.
-Although these ingredients give the toothpaste a sweet taste, it's important to note that these toothpastes don't contain sugar and thus won't cause tooth decay.
-The ADA may give its Seal of Acceptance to toothpastes with sweeteners, but it will not sign off on a toothpaste that contains decay-causing sugar.
+Although these ingredients may taste sweet, toothpaste doesn't contain sugar, so it won't cause tooth decay.
+The ADA may give its Seal of Acceptance to toothpaste with sweeteners, but it will not recommend a toothpaste that contains sugar.

 This article is intended to promote understanding of and knowledge about general oral health topics.
 It is not intended to be a substitute for professional advice, diagnosis or treatment.
 Always seek the advice of your dentist or other qualified healthcare provider with any questions you may have regarding a medical condition or treatment.